-Cost: $3 entry per person plus compulsory $1 swimming cap rental.
+Cost: $3 entry per person (or $4 at night) plus compulsory $1 swimming cap rental.
 You can also store your valuables there.

 They say a picture is worth a thousand words - and when it comes to Casa del Arbol, they couldn't be more right.
 In fact, the picture you take upon the famous swing is actually far more impressive than the place itself.
 Yet, a trip here remains high on every backpacker's list and it's a nice enough place to spend a couple of hours on a sunny day.

 If the weather is on your side, you may also be afforded some spectacular views of Tungaruhua volcano.

 How to get there: Take the bus from Rocafuerte and Pastaza which goes at the ridiculous time of 5.45 a.m. or the more realistic 11 a.m.
 The bus will wait at the top for you where it will return at 1 p.m. (trust us, this is plenty of time to see and do everything) or you could hike back down.